UbiquityRobotics/breadcrumb_learn/ConveyorBot/shell_tower/shell_tower_assembly.md

 #### &uarr;[top](https://ubiquityrobotics.github.io/ConveyorBot_learn/)

-## Shell and Tower assembly instructions
+## Shell and Tower assembly instructions - WITHOUT SONARS

+Shell and Tower assebly with sonars - TBA

 ### Before you begin:

 a) **!!!
-ALWAYS DISCONNECT THE CABLES FROM THE BATTERIES BEFORE DOING ANYTHING WITH ELECTRONICS !!!** The most important thing to note, is that you always have to have the batteries physically disconnected, while you are doing anything with the cables or electronics to prevent any short circuits to the main PCB board.
+ALWAYS DISCONNECT THE CABLE FROM THE BATTERIES BEFORE DOING ANYTHING WITH ELECTRONICS !!!** The most important thing to note, is that you always have to have the batteries physically disconnected, while you are doing anything with the cables or electronics to prevent any short circuits to the main PCB board.
 Turning off the robot with the provided main switches is not enough. **Failing to do this can result in injuries and/or fried electronics!**

-b) If the Raspberry PI has a micro SD card mounted – avoid powering it on and off too many times, just by cutting off the power.
+b) If the Raspberry PI has a micro SD card mounted – avoid powering it on and off too many times just by cutting off the power.
 That can lead to microSD card corruption.
 Always try to either use touchscreen or an SSH connection to shut it down and then cut the power.

 c) Screw types used and their names in the instructions: